state-alchemists/zrb/docs/concepts/runner-group-and-task.md

 # Runner, Group, and Task

-Runner, task, and group are some pretty simple but important concepts.
+Runner, task, and group are some pretty simple but important concepts in Zrb.
 Let's see how they are related to each other.

 # Runner

 <div align="center">
   <img src="../_images/emoji/runner.png"/>